mavleo96/LLaVA-Alternating-Attn/docs/TRAIN_ALTERNATING_EXTENDED.md

   2) have an identical tensor shape.
 - We explicitly skip multimodal-specific parameter groups such as `mm_projector`, `vision_resampler`, and similar modules to avoid shape or semantic mismatches.
 - After copying the matching parameters we call `load_state_dict(..., strict=False)` so remaining keys (uninitialized multimodal heads, new layers) are left to random initialization and trained from scratch.

-This approach is conservative and avoids silent corruption from mismatched parameter shapes.

 ### Short Python snippet: selective-copy logic (what the wrapper does)